Student in headset speaks into microphone in interpreter suite

 You'll study how language works, including the relationships between language, the mind, and society, and how language varies through time, place, culture and identity.
 You'll explore the different ways people use language and what they use it for.
 Discover methods for analysing spoken and written language, how we learn language and how we teach it.

 You'll develop sought-after skills including communication, creativity and critical thinking.
-You'll be taught by expert researchers and study alongside students within the School of Languages and Applied Linguistics – bringing opportunities to learn from the latest research and build intercultural relationships.
+You'll be taught by expert researchers and study alongside students within the School of Education, Languages and Linguistics – bringing opportunities to learn from the latest research and build intercultural relationships.

 Course highlights

-• Discover how the use of language affects perceptions of important contemporary issues, such as gender, sexuality, education and globalisation
+- Discover how the use of language affects perceptions of important contemporary issues, such as gender, sexuality, education and globalisation

-• Learn the linguistic skills to spot how language persuades and prejudices people – from what drives social movements on social media, to relationships in the workplace
+- Learn the linguistic skills to spot how language persuades and prejudices people – from what drives social movements on social media, to relationships in the workplace

-• Develop the skills employers want, including analysis, criticism, negotiation, argument and problem solving
+- Develop the skills employers want, including analysis, criticism, negotiation, argument and problem solving

-• Tailor your degree to suit your career ambitions, including options that equip you to work internationally, such as intercultural communication and teaching English as a second language
+- Tailor your degree to suit your career ambitions, including options that equip you to work internationally, such as intercultural communication and teaching English as a second language

-• Have the opportunity to build skills in ‘corpus linguistics’ analysis – essential skills in a world where working with 'big data' is the future
+- Build skills in ‘corpus linguistics’ analysis – essential skills in a world where working with 'big data' is the future

 Options to customise your degree